 The Gospel Is Powerful But Sharing It Is Hard Work

-Yeast is often used in the Bible as a picture of sin, because it so easily contaminates everything.
+Yeast is often used in the Bible as a picture of sin or false doctrine because it so easily contaminates everything (1 Corinthians 5:6-7).
 But here, Jesus uses the little mould to represent the gospel.
 In the same way that yeast is ineffective if it stays away from the dough, so the gospel has no power unless it is mixed into the world.
-30kg for flour is a large batch and Jesus wanted His hearers to imagine the energy expended in kneading the yeast into it.
+30kg of flour is a large batch, but only 1% of yeast is required to make the bread rise.
+Jesus wanted His hearers to imagine the energy expended in kneading the yeast into it.

 The woman would have worked very hard as she stretched and pounded the moist dough.
 Inadequate effort at that stage would result in an inconsistent texture to the bread.

-However the rising of the dough was not due to the strength or skill of the woman but the inherent power of the yeast to expand the whole batch of dough.
-The biochemistry of fermentation is not under the control of the baker, but comes from how God has designed yeast to function as a living organism.
+However, the rising of the dough was not due to the strength or skill of the woman, but the inherent power of the yeast to expand the whole batch of dough.
+The biochemistry of fermentation is not under the control of the baker; it comes from the way God has designed yeast to function as a living organism.